 We have explained how to implement the four types of Activities in this guidebook: Private Activities, Public Activities, Partner Activities, and In-house Activities.
 The various combinations of permitted settings for each type of exported attribute defined in the AndroidManifest.xml file and the intent-filter elements are defined in the table below.
 Please verify the compatibility of the exported attribute and intent-filter element with the Activity you are trying to create.

 Value of exported attribute

 true False Not specified

-Intent Filter defined Public, Partner (Do not Use) Public, Partner
+Intent Filter defined Public (Do not Use) (Do not Use)

-Intent Filter Not Public, Partner, AndroidManifest.xml Private
+Intent Filter Not Public, Partner, AndroidManifest.xml (Do not Use)

 Defined In- house